dustinkredmond/sparkfx/README.md

 All the above functionality can be done on the fly.
 No need to reboot after making a small code change.

+This is great for small microservices used within your company.
+It also provides one centralized interface for a multiple endpoints, so no need to maintain multiple separate web applications.

 ---

 ## Let's see some screenshots